×

 Two large flat screens showing "The Shape Is the Thing" are mounted side by side on tall wooden frames.
 Two women are sitting with their backs to the camera, watching the film.

-On national tour since August 2024, The Reason of Towns has been on display and engaging communities in Birr, Co Offaly; Belmullet, Co Mayo; Trim, Co Meath; Dublin city; and Thurles, Co Tipperary.
-Skibbereen will be its final stop in the Republic of Ireland.
+On national tour since August 2024, The Reason of Towns has been engaging communities in Birr, Co Offaly; Belmullet, Co Mayo; Trim, Co Meath; Dublin city; and Thurles, Co Tipperary.
+Skibbereen is its last scheduled stop in Ireland.
 In each location, the exhibition is hosted in partnership with local arts organisations and venues and acts as a public occasion to tell and retell true stories, lost traditions and possible futures for Irish towns and the people who live in them, fostering civic pride and promoting local action.

 Emmett Scanlon, Director of the Irish Architecture Foundation, said: